lbl-srg/modelica-json/index.md

 - [Schema-CDL.json](https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-CDL.json) validates the JSON files parsed from CDL
 - [Schema-modelica.json](https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-modelica.json) validates the JSON files parsed from Modelica models

-Graphical viewers are available (please use right click + open in a new tab or refresh the page if necessary) :
+Graphical viewers are available (please use right click + open in a new tab or refresh the page if necessary - this is not optimized for Firefox) :
 - [CDL Schema viewer](CDL.html)
 - [Modelica Schema viewer](modelica.html)